4 Different Types of Busbar Schemes in power substations│Electronicsinfos

 4. Earthing Switch

 In normal operation, all incoming and outgoing circuits are connected to the single bus bar, allowing the flow of electrical power through the system.
 During the maintenance mode of a particular circuit, isolators are used to disconnect the faulty circuit from the bus bar.
-The earthing switch is often employed to ground the isolated portion for safety.

 single bus bar